kalibera/rchk/README.md

 	1. `make`
 	2. modify script `scripts/config.inc` (set root of LLVM, WLLVM, and rchk), LLVM can be `/usr` on Ubuntu 16.04.2

-The clang/llvm version in this version of Ubuntu is 3.8.
+The master branch of the tool should now be used with LLVM 4.0, which is part of Ubuntu 17.04.
 The tool can be used also with [LLVM binary distributions](http://llvm.org/releases/download.html).
-It is extremely unlikely that the `master` version of the tool will work with any other version of LLVM than 3.8 due to frequent changes in LLVM API.
-An older version working with LLVM 3.6 is available on the `llvm-36` branch but is no longer updated.
+It is extremely unlikely that the `master` version of the tool will work with any other version of LLVM than 4.0 due to frequent changes in LLVM API.
+An older version working with LLVM 3.8 is on the `llvm-38` branch and for LLVM 3.6 on the `llvm-36` branch, but those branches are no longer updated.

-Alternatively, one can install automatically into a VirtualBox image
+Alternatively, one can install automatically into a VirtualBox image (this will now use LLVM 3.8 and Ubuntu 16.04.2).

 1. Install (manually) [VirtualBox](https://www.virtualbox.org/wiki/Downloads), e.g. `apt-get install virtualbox`
 2. Install (manually) [Vagrant](https://www.vagrantup.com/), e.g. `apt-get install vagrant`